Junior School Policies & FAQ

 By enrolling in the program, students and their guardians agree to release and waive for the student and anyone claiming through the student, all claims based on the right of privacy, right of publicity, moral rights, or any other intellectual property rights related to the rights granted by the student to the MFAH.

-Only written requests for cancellations and changes (where space is available) are accepted.
-Written notification can be either e-mailed to firstname.lastname@example.org or faxed to 713-639-7717 during Junior School business hours.
+- Only written requests for cancellations and class changes (where space is available) are accepted.
+Written notification can be emailed to email@example.com.

 The School reserves the right to remove students from classes for behavior that is deemed to be rude, disruptive, inappropriate, dangerous, or in violation of school health and safety regulations.
 Individual instructors maintain the right to dismiss a student from a class with a prior warning, and to remove a student permanently from a class for repeated offenses.
 In the event of ongoing behavior problems, the student will be dismissed from the School with no refund and no access to further programming.
 Students may also be dismissed for nonpayment of any tuition or fees.

-In the event of inclement weather, the School makes every effort to make an announcement about class cancellations as quickly as possible.
+In the event of inclement weather, the School makes every effort to announce class cancellations as quickly as possible.
 In general, the Junior School follows weather closures as posted by the Houston Independent School District.
-Information regarding Junior School class cancellations will be available in a recorded message at 713.639.7700, at the MFAH website (www.mfah.org), and posted at the School when possible.
-If a class is canceled due to inclement weather, there are no refunds or make-ups.
+Information regarding Junior School class cancellations will be available in a recorded message at 713.639.7700, at mfah.org, and posted at the School when possible.
+If a class is canceled for inclement weather, there are no refunds or make-ups.

-In order to protect the health of all, the School prohibits students from attending class when ill with a communicable disease or condition such as chicken pox, the flu, head lice, pink eye, or strep throat.
-The School reserves the right to notify parents/guardians regarding any student who becomes ill during class and to request that said student be picked up immediately.
+In order to protect the health of all, the School prohibits students from attending class when ill with a communicable disease or condition such as chicken pox, the flu, head lice, pink eye, strep throat, or symptoms of COVID-19.
+The School reserves the right to notify parents/ guardians regarding any student who becomes ill during class and to request that said student be picked up immediately.
 The School also reserves the right to request a physician’s authorization for return to class.

 Medications and Allergies

-For those students with food allergies, please note that Junior School faculty and staff do not monitor what other children bring on campus for snacks and cannot guarantee a “nut-free environment”.
+For students with food allergies, please note that Junior School faculty and staff do not monitor what other children bring on campus for snacks and cannot guarantee a “nut-free environment.”

 Use of Facilities